 Finding Scholarships Outside of Harvard

 Another great way to pay for Harvard is to find the right resources or information regarding scholarships in your own country.
 A few organizations within many countries offer aid to deserving students, such as Fullbright Scholarship.
 So just google and find if your country has any such scholarships and never hesitate to apply and show them that you deserve or require it.
+For example, here’s the link to fellowships for Indians.
+The best thing to do is find out their deadlines before you even apply to Harvard, so that you can make sure you have your fellowship ready in time for the semester to start.

 It’s always great help.
 In many cases, the scholarship will require you to return to your country to work there as soon as you graduate.
 I still feel it’s a great idea to go ahead and accept that scholarship, since job market isn’t that great in the US right now in many professions.